NĪTI

 Threat model early.
 Build the list of assets, threats and mitigations.
 Automate security controls: dependency scanning, secret scanning, SAST/DAST pipelines.

 Encrypt at rest and in transit.
 Mask PII and enforce access policies; audit all access.
+Maintain and rehearse an incident response plan and a public communication template.

-Sutra: A wise king does not burn the city with each celebration.
+A wise king does not burn the city with each celebration.

 • Canary releases: route small % of traffic to new version; monitor errors and latency.